Ldach/cs260-startup-example/README.md

 ## Service deliverable
 For this deliverable, I added backend endpoints that receives layouts

-Node.js/Express HTTP service - done!
+- **Node.js/Express HTTP service** - done!
-Static middleware for frontend - done!
+- **Static middleware for frontend** - done!
-Calls to third party endpoints - calls to random quote in about section Backend service endpoints - Placeholders for login that stores the current user on the server.
-Endpoints for the layouts.
+- **Calls to third party endpoints** - calls to random quote in about section
+- **Backend service endpoints** - Endpoints for the layouts.
-Frontend calls service endpoints - I had some trouble implementing this, so it isn't fully functional at the moment.
+- **Frontend calls service endpoints** - I had some trouble implementing this, so it isn't fully functional at the moment.